RRIL97/SPL211-Tester_Assignment_2/Readme.md

 03/12/2020
 Added a new sync test.
+(Tests sync between unregsiter/ broad cast sending/ sending events - if you fail you shall check this functions)

 -------